CVE Catalog

 Recommendation

-Immediately update the Linux kernel to a version containing the fix that adds the required checks before accessing the Ethernet header in the netfilter subsystem.
+Immediately update the Linux kernel to a version containing the fix that adds the required checks before accessing the Ethernet header.
+Monitor security advisories from your distribution for the appropriate patches.

 Original NVD description (English source)